yazdan552/CourseHub/README.md

-If you find this project helpful, please give it a star on GitHub!
+If you find this project useful, consider giving it a ⭐ on GitHub.